netxms/netxms-doc/admin/ups-monitoring.rst

 * USB - HID UPS devices (currently Windows only)

-Sample configuration section for two devices attached via serial ports, one is APC device (configured as device 0) and one is HP device (configured as device 1):
+A sample configuration section for two devices attached via serial ports where one is an APC device (configured as device 0) and one is a HP device (configured as device 1):

 .. code-block:: ini